DataDog/integrations-core/kubernetes_state_core/README.md

 ## Overview

-Get Kubernetes metrics from [`kube-state-metrics`](https://github.com/kubernetes/kube-state-metrics) in real time to:
+Get Kubernetes metrics from [`kube-state-metrics`][1] in real time to:

-- Visualize and monitor Kubernetes states
+- Visualize and monitor Kubernetes states.
 - Be notified about Kubernetes failovers and events.

 This check supersedes the legacy `kubernetes_state` check.